 As an educational institution providing academic preparation and university transfer courses recognized by other academic institutions, Alexander College is committed to maintaining the highest levels of academic integrity in all our courses.
 It is the student’s responsibility to be aware of and comply with policies, procedures, and deadlines which are in effect at Alexander College.
 This information is printed in the Academic Calendar and other publications.

-Academic Misconduct that is subject to penalty includes, but is not limited to: plagiarism, cheating, submitting the same, or substantially the same, essay, presentation, or assignment more than once, impersonating a candidate, submitting false records or information, falsifying or submitting false documents, attempting to engage in, or assisting others to engage in academic misconduct.
-For more information about how to avoid academic misconduct, consult the WLC, Librarians, or the Registrar’s Office.
+Academic Misconduct that is subject to penalty includes, but is not limited to: plagiarism, cheating, submitting the same or substantially the same essay, presentation, or assignment more than once, impersonating a candidate, submitting false records or information, falsifying or submitting false documents, attempting to engage in, or assisting others to engage in academic misconduct, etc. For more information about how to avoid academic misconduct, consult the Writing & Learning Centre, Librarians, or the Registrar’s Office.

 Disciplinary measures that may be imposed, singly or in combination, for Academic Misconduct include: a letter of reprimand, notation of discipline on the student’s record, a failing grade or mark of zero in the course, suspension or cancellation of any scholarships, bursaries or prizes, suspension from the College for a specified or indefinite period of time, revocation of a degree or other academic credentials dishonestly or improperly obtained and/or expulsion from the College.

-You will receive 0 on the assignment or the exam.
+An Academic Alert means you will receive 0 on the assignment or the exam in question.

 You are required to attend a remediation workshop to avoid suspension.
 Please register before the deadline in your email.
-Contact the Writing & Learning Centre for more information.
+Contact the Writing & Learning Centre Manager to register.

 If you do not register or show up for the Remediation Workshop, you will be suspended for one full term, which means you cannot register for or take courses.
 It may have serious consequences on your student visa.

-You will be contacted by the Director of Student Affairs and the Academic Committee regarding your expulsion from the college.
+You will be contacted by the Office of Student Affairs and the Academic Committee regarding your expulsion from the college.